-Take your hummus game up a notch with this amazingly flavourful Thai pumpkin hummus recipe!
-Smooth and creamy hummus loaded with Thai-inspired flavours.
-This hummus is perfect for dipping veggies or chips but is even better used as a spread for sandwiches and wraps.
+Take your hummus game up a notch with this amazingly flavorful Thai pumpkin hummus recipe!
+This smooth and creamy hummus loaded with Thai-inspired flavors is perfect for dipping veggies or chips, but is even better used as a spread for sandwiches and wraps.

 Sign up for the Veg Out newsletter to get vegan recipes and nutrition content from a Registered Dietitian!